lmaotrigine/heartbeat/book/src/troubleshooting.md

 server hasn't prematurely exited due to an error or signal.
 If not, please check that the bind address is the same one that you are trying to access.

-### 401 errors on /api/beat
+### 401 errors on `/api/beat`

-When you believe you have the right token but the server is rejecting it, it is likely that the token was regenerated at some point.
+When you believe you have the right token, but the server is rejecting it, it is likely that the token was regenerated at some point.
 Regenerate it once more to ensure that you note it down this time.

-### 401 errors on /api/device routes
+### 401 errors on `/api/device` routes

 If the secret key isn't being recognized as valid by the server, try temporarily overriding it using environment variables or command line flags, and see if the issue persists.
 This will likely help identify the cause of the issue if